diysolarfarm/Solar-Farm-AntMiner-Automation-Script/README.md

 # Solar-Farm-AntMiner-Automation-Script

-Python 3 program that regulates Antminer S19-series rigs running VNish firmware The S19 Solar Farm Automation Script is a Python 3 program that regulates Antminer S19-series rigs running VNish firmware in an off-grid or hybrid solar battery installation.
+The S19 Solar Farm Automation Script is a Python 3 program that regulates Antminer S19-series rigs running VNish firmware in an off-grid or hybrid solar battery installation.
 It saves power by pausing or resuming hashing according to the live state of charge (SoC) of the battery, which it retrieves from Home Assistant (HA).

 All communication is done through HTTP APIs, so no additional libraries are required beyond requests.

 Main Goals

-    Prevent battery deep-discharge by stopping miners when SoC falls below a per-miner stop threshold.
+1) Prevent battery deep-discharge by stopping miners when SoC falls below a per-miner stop   threshold.

-    Maximize uptime by automatically restarting each miner when SoC climbs above its resume threshold.
+2) Maximize uptime by automatically restarting each miner when SoC climbs above its resume threshold.

-    Maintain secure, unattended operation using VNish’s built-in authentication tokens and a Home Assistant long-lived token.
+3) Maintain secure, unattended operation using VNish’s built-in authentication tokens and a Home Assistant long-lived token.

 Architecture and Files

 | File                          | Purpose                                                                                                  |
 | ----------------------------- | -------------------------------------------------------------------------------------------------------- |
 | **`vnish_soc_controller.py`** | Core script (≈ 300 lines) containing CLI parsing, the polling loop, miner abstractions and SoC handling. |